Allergy, intolerance and problem foods

 Q: How can people better manage their allergies?

 A: There is plenty of information on managing all allergies – including food allergies - on the Allergy UK website.
-You'll also find fact sheets there to download: from complementary therapies that may help, to practical advice on reducing your symptoms by avoiding allergens (the substances that causes an allergic reaction in your body).
+You'll also find fact sheets there to download: from complementary therapies that may help to practical advice on reducing your symptoms by avoiding allergens (the substances that causes an allergic reaction in your body).
+You can find out more about how allergies are diagnosed and tested, including the different methods used for various allergy testing.
 If in doubt, you should speak to your GP or your specialist.

 For information about allergies, what causes them and how to minimise their impact, visit the Allergy UK website.
 You can also call the Allergy UK helpline on 01332 619898.